 Yotam Ottolenghi’s eponymous fresh vegetarian fare is a well-deserved, if obvious, inclusion in any veggie-friendly recommendation list, but the vibrant, zingy veggie salads are a must if you’re embracing a vegan diet this January.

-If you’re brave enough to tackle Dry January at the same time as Veganuary, we wholeheartedly salute you.
-But if there’s anywhere that will make you feel better about ditching booze, steak and cheese, it’s Redemption Bar home of guilt-free indulgence.
+Redemption Bar is the home of guilt-free indulgence.
 Their clever strapline: ‘spoil yourself without spoiling yourself’ means you can tuck into a sumptuous collection of vegan, sugar-free, and wheat-free offerings – think sweetcorn and red pepper pancakes; grilled aubergine and tahini; pulled barbecued jackfruit with superslaw; and black bean and ruby beet ‘buff burgers’ served with sweet potato fries – and alcohol-free tipples, entirely guilt-free.
 Be sure to try the Beet-O-Tini with beetroot, orange juice, lime and coconut water; Lettuce Spray – a Japanese-inspired cocktail of iceberg lettuce, lime, cucumber, wasabi and aloe vera; and Flu Fighters – a fiery combo of ginger chilli, aloe vera, coconut water and citrus fruits.

 Locations in Old Street and Notting Hill and Old Street